Ceejaymar/Bitly-clone/README.md

 ## Set up configuration
-Open the project folder traverse through the 'src' folder then 'config' folder to find the `demo-secret-keys.js` file.
+Open the project folder traverse to the `config` folder through the 'src' folder.

-Rename the file to `secret-keys.js`.
+Rename the `demo-secret-keys.js` file to `secret-keys.js`.

 Open the `secret-keys.js` file and edit the variables for login and apiKey with your information.